-Helen's policy has a £100 excess and a £3,400 outpatient allowance.
+Helen's policy has a £100 excess and a £500 outpatient allowance.
 Helen has some physiotherapy which costs £250.
-We pay Helen's physiotherapist £150 and we'll let Helen know that she needs to pay the physiotherapist £100 (which is the policy excess).
-If Helen needs other treatment during the policy year, she doesn't need to pay another excess and has £3,150 remaining in her outpatient allowance.
+We pay Helen's physiotherapist £150 and we'll let Helen know that she needs to pay them £100 (the policy excess).
+If Helen needs other treatment (whether it's for the same condition or not) during the policy year, she doesn't need to pay another excess and has £250 remaining in her outpatient allowance.
 When Helen's policy renews, the excess and outpatient allowance will also renew.